sammyd/360iDev16_TVMLMyths/TVMLMyths.md

 1. You have to use a server
 2. You write TVML in JavaScript strings
-3. TVML is for media playback
+3. Layout includes data
-4. You can't include native functionality
+4. TVML is for media playback
-5. You can't use TVML from a native app
+5. Either TVML or native

 ---